aweras/sms_spam_detection/README.md

 ## SMS Spam Detection
-# It's still on development.

-This project aims to detect spam messages in SMS (Short Message Service) using machine learning techniques.
+<p>This project aims to detect spam messages in SMS (Short Message Service) using machine learning techniques.
 The dataset used in this project contains a collection of SMS messages labeled as spam or non-spam (ham).
-We build and evaluate several machine learning models to classify incoming messages as either spam or ham.
+We build and evaluate several machine learning models to classify incoming messages as either spam or ham.</p>

 <h3>Data set link: </h3>
 <p> https://archive.ics.uci.edu/dataset/228/sms+spam+collection </p>